andornaut/statezero/README.md

 by calling `getState()` - any changes that you attempt to make to it will not affect any other values returned by `getState()`.
 Instead, you should modify state by calling "actions".

-`getState()` accepts an optional "filter" argument, which can be used to select a subset of the state to return.
+`getState()` accepts an optional "selector" argument, which can be used to select a subset of the state to return.
-"filter" should should be a string path in dot notation, an Array of the same or a Function.
+"selector" should should be a string path in dot notation, an Array of the same or a Function.

 ```javascript
 const setCount = action(({ commit, state }, count) => {